kingandmcgaw/kingandmcgaw.github.io/_posts/2013-06-02-adam-wiggins-wisdom.md

 > **Throw things away**.
 It's not the code that is valuable, it's the understanding you've gained from building it.

 > **Decision-making via ownership, not consensus or authority**.
 Every product, feature, software component, web page, business deal, blog post, and so on should have a single owner.
 Many people may collaborate on it, but the owner is "the buck stops here" and makes the final call on what happens with the owned thing.

+It will be interesting to see what he turns his hand to next.